Lyeeroy/TypeRacerBot/README.md

 # Bugs: I know about:

-- If you finish first race and play next, bot doesnt work you have to reload TR page by F5 button
+- If you finish first race and play next, bot doesnt work.
+You have to reload TR page by F5 button

 - Bot doesnt work in normal display format